monarc99/steam-session-arch-kdm/README.md

 steam-login
 ===========

-Put STEAM BigPicture mode at login screen
+Put STEAM BigPicture mode at login screen FOR KDM ON ARCH!

+This is a fork of thor27's steam-login for GDM/LightDM (or just Ubuntu), just made for KDM on Arch.

 NEWS
 ----